Change Spotlight Search Priority in iOS

 - Tap on “Spotlight Search” and then drag the categories to their desired search position

-For the example shown in the screen shot, Applications were moved on top, leaving Spotlight to first show any matching apps above anything else.
+For the example shown in the screen shot, Applications were moved on top, leaving Spotlight to first show any matching apps above anything else (this is a neat feature to combine with the installed app listing trick).
 Arrange the categories according to your preference, and if you don’t want anything from a particular category showing up in the results tap on the checkmark to exclude it.

 The same procedure can be done in OS X, which is arguably even more useful since Spotlight on the Mac is accessible from anywhere with a keyboard shortcut.